AndreiAlexandruParaschiv/llmo-prompts-intent/README.md

 ### Step 2: Add Your API Keys (Optional but Recommended)

-Edit the `.env` file to add your Azure OpenAI credentials for AI-enhanced features.
+Edit the `.env` file to add your AI credentials for enhanced features.
 See `.env.example` for the template.

-> **Note:** The app works without Azure OpenAI using rule-based classification.
+> **Note:** The app works without AI credentials using rule-based classification.
 AI features are optional but recommended for better accuracy.

 ### Step 3: Start the Application